Certain diseases, such as Huntington’s disease, Pick’s disease, and Lyme disease, can lead to Dementia, which is the loss of brain function.

 Avoid asking your loved one complex questions.
-To get the best results, don’t ask multiple questions at the same time and try to ask questions your loved one can answer with “Yes” or “No.” If you can’t ask yes/no questions, don’t give him or her too many options.
+To get the best results, don’t ask multiple questions at the same time, and try to ask questions your loved one can answer with “Yes” or “No.” If you can’t ask yes/any questions, don’t give him or her too many options.

 The best question would be, “Do you want to eat apples?”
-However, “Do you want to eat apples or strawberries?” is a manageable question as well.
+However, “Do you want to eat apples or strawberries?” is also a manageable question.

 is due to medication effects or to fulfill feelings of thirst, hunger, needing to go to the bathroom, or needing to exercise.